Basal and Squamous Cell Carcinoma Treatment in Anaheim, CA

 When you look at photos of skin cancer on the internet, in magazine, or in a medical journal, you may not be seeing symptoms that match yours, and that may lull you into a false sense of well being.
 Skin cancer images that show pictures of basal cell carcinoma or squamous cell carcinoma might not show your non-melanoma skin cancer symptoms, as skin cancer can present in myriad ways.
 If you think you see anything amiss on your skin, get to an Anaheim skin cancer doctor right away.

 While the DNA you got from your mother and father play some role in susceptibility to non-melanoma skin cancer, it is truly your past exposure to the sun that is the major determining factor for basal and squamous cell carcinoma.
 When your skin is exposed to too much UV light, especially if you had some bad sunburns when younger, you should be on the alert for non-melanoma skin cancer as you get older.

 Why are non-melanoma skin cancers more common on parts of the body like the back of the neck, back of the hands, nose, or forehead?
 Pretty simple stuff, really: these parts of your body are the most often and most prominently exposed to the sun.
-It's imperative that you wear sunblock, hats, and clothing covering your skin as often as you can in order to minimize your exposure to ultraviolet light that can lead to skin cancer.
-Superficial Radiation Therapy is an especially good treatment for skin cancer in these prominent areas because of how little visible damage it does to the skin.
+It’s imperative that you wear sunblock, hats, and clothing covering your skin as often as you can in order to minimize your exposure to ultraviolet light that can lead to skin cancer.
+Superficial Radio Therapy is an especially good treatment for skin cancer in these prominent areas because of how little visible damage it does to the skin.

 Taken on the whole, basal cell carcinoma skin cancer is not that dangerous, and neither is squamous cell skin cancer.
 But that’s only true assuming you identify the skin cancer early and take action to treat it swiftly, getting to an Anaheim skin cancer doctor right away before the carcinomas can spread.